Home > Offices > Parish Vitality > Planning Data > Sacramental Data

 First Communion and Confirmation

-These indicators certainly show a slowing and decline in the sacramental practice of children in the Church starting with baptism.
-Both indicators have seen a slight increase in 2024, but the overall trend is downward and based on the decline in marriages and baptisms it is not expected to reverse over the next few years.
+These indicators certainly show a slow leveling in the number of children receiving the Sacraments of Initiation.
+The overall trend is downward and based on the slow decline in marriages, it is not expected to reverse over the next few years.

 Marriages